 The structural system required for stability is primarily influenced by the building height.
 For buildings up to eight storeys height, the steel structure may be designed to provide stability, but for taller buildings, concrete or braced steel cores are more efficient structurally.
 The following structural systems may be considered for stability.

-For buildings up to four storeys high, rigid frames may be used in which the multiple beam to column connections provide bending resistance and stiffness to resist horizontal loads.
+For buildings up to four storeys high, rigid frames may be used in which the steel members and the multiple beam to column connections provide bending resistance and stiffness to resist horizontal loads.
 This is generally only possible where the beams are relatively deep (400 mm to 500 mm) and where the column size is increased to resist the applied moments.
-Full depth end plate connections generally provide the necessary rigidity.
+Full depth end plate connections generally provide the necessary connection stiffness.

 For buildings up to 12 storeys high, braced steel frames are commonly used in which cross, K or V bracing is used in the walls, generally within a cavity in the façades, or around stairs or other serviced zones.
 Cross bracing is designed in tension only (the other member being redundant).
 Cross bracing is often simple flat steel plate , but angle and channel sections may also be used.